keikai/doc/dev-ref/book_model/Dynamic_Array_Formulas_and_Spill.md

 {% include version-badge.html version='7.0.0' %}

-# Purpose

-Support Excel 365 / Excel 2021 **dynamic array formulas**: a single formula that returns more than one value automatically "spills" its result into the neighbouring cells, and Keikai lets you enter, evaluate, import/export, and inspect these spilled ranges from Java.
+Support for Excel 365 / Excel 2021 **dynamic array formulas**: a single formula that returns more than one value automatically "spills" its result into the neighbouring cells, and Keikai lets you enter, evaluate, import/export, and inspect these spilled ranges.

 # Overview